 Point & click to forbid/allow any class of requests made by your browser.
 Use it to block scripts, iframes, ads, facebook, etc.

-HTTP Switchboard (FOSS) put you in FULL control of where your browser is allowed to connect, what type of data it is allowed to download, and what it is allowed to execute.
+uMatrix put you in full control of where your browser is allowed to connect, what type of data it is allowed to download, and what it is allowed to execute.
 Nobody else decides for you: You choose.
 You are in full control of your privacy.

 * See ALL the remote connections, failed or attempted, depending on whether they were blocked or allowed (you decide).

 * A single-click to whitelist/blacklist one or multiple classes of requests according to the destination and type of data (a blocked request will NEVER leave your browser).